-Boyfriend/Girlfriend

-Abuser grooms a victim by striking up a normal relationship with them, giving them gifts and meeting in cafés or shopping centres.
-A seemingly consensual sexual relationship develops but later turns abusive.
-Victims may be required to attend parties and sleep with multiple men/women and threatened with violence if they try to seek help.
+Inappropriate relationships Boyfriend/Girlfriend Organised exploitation and trafficking Usually involves just one abuser who has Abuser grooms a victim by striking up a Victims are trafficked through criminal inappropriate power - physical, normal relationship with them, giving networks - often between towns and emotional or financial - or control over a them gifts and meeting in cafés or cities - and forced or coerced into sex young person.
+The young person may shopping centres.
+A seemingly with multiple men.
+They may also be believe they have a genuine friendship consensual sexual relationship develops used to recruit new victims.
+This serious or loving relationship with their abuser. but later turns abusive.
+Victims may be organised activity can involve the buying required to attend parties and sleep with and selling of young people. multiple men/women and threatened with violence if they try to seek help.